 Costs of the program have also changed.
-A net decrease in compensation costs totaling \$1.1 million is anticipated.
+A net decrease in compensation costs totaling \$3.3 million is anticipated.
 The savings result from temporarily vacant positions that occur during the year, lower than anticipated needs for special education supports and overall rates of compensation that are less than budgeted.
+The amount also includes lower costs as a result of the assumed suspension of the summer day care program and lower needs for replacement staff, both of which are the direct result of the COVID-19 closure.
+Savings from the labour disruption are also included.